wso2/carbon-datasources/README.md

 ## Features

-* Reading the given configuration xml files and create data source object which internally maintain a connection pool
+* Reading the given configuration yaml files and create data source object which internally maintain a connection pool
 * Exposing OSGi Services to fetch and manage data source objects.
 * If specified in the configuration, binding data source objects to the carbon-jndi context.